-The p-values were calculated by Wilcoxon rank sun test (alternative hypothesis: mean ω in coat protein genes > mean ω in nonCE genes).
-The p-values less than 0.01 are highlighted.

-* Many branches have extremely high ω values, and these extremely high values are not as reliable as the small values.

-Figure 1.
+Figure 2.
 Orthologous profiling of coat proteins.
 Blue indicates ‘1’ (the presence of orthologous hits) and red indicates ‘0’ (the absence of detectable orthologous hits).
 Hierarchical clustering using average linkage and hamming distances is applied both by row, which yields groups of coat proteins, and by column, which show relatedness of species.

-Figure 2.
-Bootstrap consensus tree of CotS-CotI-YutH family.
-Homologs from Bacillus genomes including B. ocenobacillus and Geobacillus species are included.
-Seed proteins for the TIGR CotS and YutH families for Hidden Markov Modeling are included for comparison (labeled as “seed tigr CotS” and “seed tigr YutH”).
-Genes identified as CotS-CotI or YutH orthologs by us are labeled as “qin CotSCotI” and “qin YutH”, respectively.
-The CotS family and the YutH family form two clades.
-The doted box indicates the YutH genes that are misannotated as “CotS” in many B. cereus-group genomes (3 strains of B. cereus, one strain of B. thuringiensis, and 8 strains of B. anthracis).
+Each row is for one spore coat protein. (add conserved and labile grouping into the figure).

+Figure 3 Comparison of orthologous hits per gene between inner and outer coat layers.
+For each B. subtilis coat protein, the number of orthologous hits for each coat protein in the B. cereus-group is the sum of the hits in B. anthracis, B. thuringiensis, B. cereus, and B. weihenstephanensis.
+Each bin represent the number of B. subtilis coat protein with the indicated number of otherohlogus hits.
+(XXXXXXwork here)

-Figure 3.
-Coat proteins evolve faster than average in the B. subtilis-group but not in the B. cereus-group.
+Figure 4.
+The dN/dS ratio, ω, of coat proteins is higher than average in the B. subtilis-group but not in the B. cereus-group.
 (A) The p-values of pairwise Wilcoxon non-parametric tests of coat proteins between genomes (Alternative hypothesis: coat protein gene ω > nonCE gene ω).
 Coat proteins have higher ω than non-coat non-essential proteins in most genomes but lower ω than non-coat non-essential proteins in B. cereus-group genomes.
 Each cell represents the p-value of a one-sided Wilcoxon non-parametric test between two genomes.
-Most cells within the B. subtilis-group are in red with p-values less than 0.05, indicating coat protein gene ω > nonCE gene ω.
+Most cells within the B. subtilis-group are in red with p-values less than 0.05, indicating the coat protein gene ω > the nonCE gene ω.
 Most cells within the B. cereus-group are green with p-values greater than 0.95, indicating the opposite is significant: coat protein gene ω < nonCE gene ω.
-The diagonal cells would suggest self-comparison and are hence excluded.
+The diagonal cells would suggest self-comparison and, hence, are excluded.
 (B) The p-values of pairwise Wilconxon non-parametric tests of essential genes between genomes (Alternative hypothesis: essential gene ω > nonCE gene ω).
-Essential genes generally have smaller ω and evolves slower than nonCE genes.
+Essential genes generally have smaller ω and evolve slower than nonCE genes.
 An exception occurs in the B. weihenstephanensis branch, where essential genes have higher ω than nonCE genes.

-Figure 4.
-A Nested model to detect changes of omega along branches in yhaX

-(A) Specifications of ω of the branches.
-(B) Summary of nested models and test results.
-Approximate confidence interval was estimated based on 100 independent runs.
+Figure 5, Differential selective pressures between the B. subtilis-group and the B. cereus-group using nested models and likelihood ratio tests.
+(A) Specification of ω along branches.
+(B) The number of genes that accept the alternative models (H1c, H1s, H2) are listed in their circles, respectively.
+XXXXadd more here on LRT results.
+Explain dashed line, circles, etc. XXXX

-Figure 5.
-The structure differences in outer spore layers are plausible causes for the observed evolutionary differences in coat protein genes between the B. subtilis-group and B. cereus-group.
+Figure 6.
+Structural differences in outer-spore layers are plausible causes for the observed evolutionary differences in coat protein genes between the B. subtilis-group and B. cereus-group.